-\$ ./asn1c -lickey NNNN-NNNN-NNNN -nousage
+\$./asn1c -lickey NNNN-NNNN-NNNN -nousage

 No output will appear on the screen if a successful activation occurred.
-The license key may also be entered in the GUI in the same way described in ASN1C Windows SDK Installation.
-The GUI application will need to be run from the command-line if a desktop launcher was not manually created:
+The license key may also be entered in the editor in the same way described in ASN1C Windows SDK Installation.
+The editor will need to be run from the command-line if a desktop launcher was not manually created:

-\$ ./asn1cgui
+\$./acgui